 Ask questions.
-The Company strongly encourages every member to discuss freely concerns. particular, if a member is unclear about the applicability of the law to his job responsibilities, or if he is unsure about the legality or integrity of a particular course of action, he should seek advice of his supervisor or the Legal or Human Resources Department.
+The Company strongly encourages every member to discuss freely anv concerns.
+In particular, if a member is about unclear applicability of the law to his job responsibilities, or if he is unsure about the legality or integrity of a particular course of action, he should seek of advice his the supervisor or the Legal or Human Resources Department.
 A member should never assume that an activity is acceptable merely because others in the industry engage in it.
 A member is encouraged to trust his instincts-if something does appear to be lawful or ethical, it may not be.